cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Code example: LeNet-5 on MNIST
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After having :ref:`build and installed <installation-label>` Tarantella we are ready to add distributed training support to an existing TensorFlow 2/Keras model.
+After having :ref:`built and installed <installation-label>` Tarantella we are ready to add distributed training support to an existing TensorFlow 2/Keras model.
 We will first illustrate all the necessary steps, using the well-known example of **LeNet-5** on the **MNIST** dataset.
 Although this is not necessarily a good use case